genderkit/genderkit/_articles/metoidioplasty.md

 {% include surgery-costs %}

-If not funded by the NHS, the cost of a metoidioplasty performed in the UK is approximately £35,000.
+If not funded by the NHS, the cost of a metoidioplasty performed in the UK is approximately £35,000 (last updated July 2020).
 The only clinic currently performing metoidioplasty in the UK is [St. Peter's Andrology Centre](https://www.andrology.co.uk/phalloplasty).

 ### References